James-VT/MS3_Halo_Pizza/README.md

 * Dynamic Form Fields Javascript | Add & Remove https://www.youtube.com/watch?v=MLBLsxcB3Dc
     * This video helped a lot with some of the form elements, in particular the creation of new fields for adding and removing ingredients.

+* Border styling
+    * Much of the code for border-style and card-style was taken from https://codepen.io/piccalilli/pen/MPLzay.
+I've marked in the code where it was originally placed, but bits of it have been spliced and cannibalised for use elsewhere in the stylesheet.

 ---

 ## External libraries